I all grew up hearing the saying, “Goodnight, don’t let the bedbugs bite.” But, as adults, how can we ensure that we don’t let bedbugs bite us?

-- Take additional measures in common spaces, especially if you’re in a shared laundry room.
-Check for bedbugs in the folding areas and washing machines.
+Take additional measures in common spaces, especially if you’re in a shared laundry room.
+Check for bedbugs in the folding areas a washing machines.
 When it comes to these vile animals, you can never be too cautious!

-- Vacuum: Investing in a HEPA vacuum is a wise decision.
-It will pick up the leftovers of the dead bugs if you use it after washing or steaming your infected garments.
+Vacuum: Investing in a HEPA vacuum is a wise decision.
+It will pick up the leftovers of the dead bugs if you use them after washing or steaming your infected garments.
 Of course, make sure to empty the vacuum bag and toss it in a trash can outside.

 Frequently Asked Questions

 You could still have some unanswered bedbug questions.
-We’ll answer the final essential questions since it’s vital to cover all bases.
+I’ll answer the final essential questions since it’s vital to cover all bases.